-An incredibly well designed, superbly crafted and a highly collectible marcasite brooch.
-It has been encrusted with numerous tiny hand faceted pyrite (see "Trivia" below) that shimmer in light.
+An incredibly well designed, superbly crafted, and highly collectible marcasite brooch.
+It has been encrusted with numerous tiny hand-faceted pyrite (see "Trivia" below) that shimmer in the light.
 Tiny garnet eyes breathe life into these whimsical, sexy conjoined cats.
-Imagine this pinned onto a linen or cotton saree, a quilted jacket or even on an LBD!
+Imagine this pinned onto a linen or cotton saree, a quilted jacket, or even on an LBD!
 Classically vintage and so effortlessly elegant.

 Measurements: 7 cms long and 2.3 cms at the widest.

 Weight: 10.04 gms